Pages

 As a mathematics professor, he published a handful of

-papers, mostly on the history of mathematics.
-His career
+papers, mostly on the history of m

 as an educator was somewhat hindered by a

-handicap of stammering (a difficulty Ranganathan
+handicap of stammering (a d

 gradually overcame in his professional life).
 The

-Government of India awarded padmashri to Dr. S.R.
+Government of India awarded p

 Ranganathan for valuable contributions to Library Science.